Styles of Australian Made mailboxes suitable for Residential and Commercial markets

 The Letterbox Man has letterboxes for sale and is the leading specialists in manufacturing Australia Made letter boxes.
 We carry the “Australian Made” logo.
 All letterboxes except for two models, are made by hand in our Brisbane Factory.

-We have a range of letterboxes including free standing letterboxes, commercial letter boxes, box only and stainless steel letterboxes.
+We have a range of letterboxes including free standing letterboxes (on a post/s), commercial letter boxes, box only and stainless steel fronted letterboxes.

 The Letterbox Man is moving to a system where you can be creative with your letterbox; having a different colour for the post and another for the letterbox.
 The new range of letterboxes allows more versatility.

-The Letterbox Man even has besser block sized letterboxes suitable for the building industry so they don’t need to cut down the bricks therefore making projects more cost effective.
+The Letterbox Man even has besser block sized letterboxes suitable for the building industry so they don’t need to cut down the blocks or pack up with capping blocks, therefore making projects more cost effective.

 Australia Post compliance – The mail slot must be a minimum of 900mm from the ground and no more than 1200mm from the ground to be Australia Post compliant.

 Australia Post also require that mailboxes allow the mail to lie flat inside the letterbox.
 Therefore a letterbox marked A4/A3 will comply.

 People refer to mail boxes and letterboxes in a multitude of different ways, however there are two major categories; residential and commercial.

 Let’s look at each category a bit closer and the different types of mailboxes in each category.